cloudera/impyla/DEVELOP.md

     ```

 2. Set the release version in `setup.py` (remove the `-dev` tag if applicable)
-and commit the version number change
+and commit the version number change.
+Also set the new version number in the
+readme (under "Installation")

 3. Tag version number and summarize changes in the tag message